DriesVanDaele/OMEN/README.md

 has to initially be linked in experiment_parameters.pl (the example data is used by default)

 Alternatively, you can also interact through a Python interface (main.py) .
-The Python interface will generate this experiment_parameters.pl file thus all you have to do when using the Python interface is run main.py using the appropriate arguments as outlined in that file.
+The Python interface will generate this experiment_parameters.pl file and perform the appropriate chaining across the shell scripts, thus all you have to do when using the Python interface is run main.py using the appropriate arguments as outlined in that file.